htwangtw/nixtract/README.md

 optional arguments:
   -h, --help            show this help message and exit --input_files INPUT_FILES [INPUT_FILES ...]
-                        One or more input NIfTI images (.nii.gz or .nii).
+                        One or more input NIFTI images (.nii.gz only).
 Can also be a single string with wildcards (*) to specify all files matching the file pattern.
 If so, these files are naturally sorted by file name prior to extraction
-  --roi_file roi_file   Parameter that defines the region(s) of interest.
+  --roi_file ROI_FILE   Parameter that defines the region(s) of interest.
 This
-                        can be 1) a file path to NIfTI image that is an atlas of multiple regions or a binary mask of one region, 2) a nilearn query string formatted as `nilearn:<atlas- name>:<atlas-parameters> 3) a file path to a .tsv file
+                        can be 1) a file path to NIFTI image that is an atlas of multiple regions or a binary mask of one region, 2) a nilearn query string formatted as `nilearn:<atlas- name>:<atlas-parameters> 3) a file path to a .tsv file